-- develop new markets, increase share of market, and obtain competitive position in industry. - Analyzes budgets to identify areas in which reductions can be made, and allocates operating budget. - Confers with administrative personnel and reviews activity, operating, and sales reports to determine changes in programs or operations required. - Facilitates monthly meeting with Comptroller to evaluate job costing and project management billable hours. - Directs preparation of directives to division heads outlining policy, program, or operations changes to be implemented. - Promotes organization in industry, markets, and general public. - Maintains a commitment to the company vision and the "spirit" of the organization. - Presides over all company-wide employee meetings and formal meeting of directors and managers. - Reviews activity reports and financial statements to determine progress and status in attaining objectives, and revises objectives and plans in accordance with current conditions. - Interfaces with the Chairman to revise objectives and plans in accordance with current conditions. - Maintains full and final signature authority for the corporation and its bank accounts. - Plans and develops industrial, labor and public relations policies designed to improve company image and relations with customers, employees, and public. - Communicates clearly and directly with employees concerning performance expectations, productivity, and accountability. - Develops employees for future advancement when possible.
+- in which reductions can be made, and allocates operating budget. - Confers with administrative personnel and reviews activity, operating, and sales reports to determine changes in programs or operations required. - Facilitates monthly meeting with Comptroller to evaluate job costing and project management billable hours. - Directs preparation of directives to division heads outlining policy, program, or operations changes to be implemented. - Promotes organization in industry, markets, and general public. - Maintains a commitment to the company vision and the "spirit" of the organization. - Presides over all company-wide employee meetings and formal meeting of directors and managers. - Reviews activity reports and financial statements to determine progress and status in attaining objectives, and revises objectives and plans in accordance with current conditions. - Interfaces with the Chairman to revise objectives and plans in accordance with current conditions. - Maintains full and final signature authority for the corporation and its bank accounts. - Plans and develops industrial, labor and public relations policies designed to improve company image and relations with customers, employees, and public. - Communicates clearly and directly with employees concerning performance expectations, productivity, and accountability. - Develops employees for future advancement when possible.
 (2.6.1, Manual on Corporate Governance)

-3) Explain how the board of directors plan for the succession of the CEO/Managing Director/President and the top key management positions?
+3) Explain how the board of directors plans for the succession of the CEO/Managing Director/President and the top key management positions?